sceendy/sceendy.github.io/_posts/2016-02-16-done-with-contracting.markdown

 <blockquote>I find that I don't enjoy the side work anymore. </blockquote>

 My mind is fulfilled in my full-time work and a personal project.
-I don't need the extra money.
+The money is not a motivating factor, either.
 I'm happy.
 It's not worth doing if it's not fun and I'm glad that's an even an option for me.
 So, as of today, I will no longer be accepting new work.
 In addition, any on-going side work will be terminated in May of this year (which my current clients already know about.)
 I can refer some awesome devs that I have met, though!

 <p class="text-center">Added bonus, a screenshot  of one of my last Myspace layouts that I got paid for:</p>